Peiliang/HistoML/Specification/Level1/Representation_Examples/README.md

 It is recommend to view these files via Protégé.
 Click on the **File** menu, choose **Open**, find and select the example representations you want to view in Protégé.

 Normally, Protégé would successfully open these files.
-However, since opening the files involves importing an external ontology (i.e. HistoML.owl) by the owl:imports property, Protégé may fail to find the imported ontology on some occasions (e.g. Internet issues).
+However, since opening the files involves importing an external ontology (i.e. HistoML.owl) by the owl:imports property, Protégé may fail to find the imported ontology on some occasions (e.g. internet issues).
 In this case Protégé will generate a dialog illustrating this error looking like this:

 ![image-20211105093951604](https://github.com/Peiliang/HistoML/blob/master/Specification/Level1/Representation_Examples/image-20211105093951604.png)